 Make sure that the consequence is felt equally by both siblings.
 No discussion.
 Just the consequence.
 On a practical level, take away the video game if they are going to fight over it.
 Remove the toy if they can’t share.

 And if it’s really ugly between them, don’t try to figure out who started it…send both to time out.

-Your goal here is to reflect more of ‘reality’ for your kids.
-In real life, very seldom will someone really try to figure out who started “it.”
-Instead, it’s likely that they will both suffer the consequences.
-More importantly, this teaches everyone to take responsibility for how you play, when you walk away and how you problem solve with your sibling.
+Your goal here is to reflect more of ‘reality for your kids.
+In real life, very seldom will someone try to figure out who started “it.”
+Instead, likely, they will both suffer the consequences.
+More importantly, this teaches everyone to take responsibility for how you play, when you walk away, and how you problem-solve with your sibling.
 These are critical life skills.
 You will be amazed at what a powerful learning process this is for your kids.